 If you provided something of value in return for the donations, these can then be considered taxable.
 If you raise money through a crowdfunding campaign and the donor receives something of value, this can be construed as a sale and the net proceeds considered profits taxed as personal income.
 Likewise, if an employer donates to a crowdfunding campaign meant to help an employee, contractor or other entity engaged in work-for-hire, these contributions must be added to the recipient’s gross income as these aren’t considered donations.

 Does GoFundMe send a 1099?

-If you raised more than $600, and if contributors received anything in return for their donation, you’re likely to receive a 1099-K tax statement from the platform.
+If you raised a significant amount of money, you might receive a 1099-K tax statement from the platform.
 It should break out the amount of money you received, less anything given to contributors in return, and result in a net amount shown on the form.
 This 1099-K will be sent to you as will a copy to the IRS documenting the net contributions to be reported on the proper tax forms.

 Are Facebook donations tax-deductible?

 If you make donations on Facebook toward a qualified charity, your donations are generally tax-deductible subject to the rules covered above.
 If you make donations to a personal crowdfunding campaign, the payments are likely not tax-deductible for you.

 Depending on the charitable contribution, crowdfunding donations may or may not be used to lower your tax bill.
 If you donate money through a crowdfunding campaign to benefit a qualified charitable organization, those funds are generally considered tax-deductible.
 On the other hand, if you make contributions to a personal crowdfunding campaign such as helping someone with medical bills or some other personal need, those donations aren't likely eligible for lowering your tax bill.
 The recipient won't typically need to pay taxes on those donations as they will likely be considered personal gifts subject to gift tax rules.